 Most of my research focuses on early modern approaches to issues at the intersection of philosophy, theology, and the natural sciences.
 I'm especially interested in the way these issues were understood in seventeenth and eighteenth century Britain and North America.
 I also have a longstanding interest in medieval philosophy, both on its own merits and as a key resource for understanding early modern thinkers.
 And I'm committed to recovering the contributions of early modern women philosophers.
 Most of my work on this front has involved the philosophical thought of Susanna Newcome.

-My current projects include a monograph on Isaac Newton's metaphysics and editorial work for a volume in the Clarendon Edition of the Works of John Locke.
+My current projects include editorial work for a volume in the Clarendon Edition of the Works of John Locke, a modern edition of Susanna Newcome's Enquiry, and several papers on early modern philosophy.
 I am also editing the Oxford Handbook of Locke.

-A lot of my past and ongoing research falls under one of two categories:
+A lot of my previous and ongoing research falls under one of these three categories:

 I’m fascinated by all things Lockean.
-But I am especially focused on developing an interpretation of John Locke’s Essay Concerning Human Understanding as an exercise in what we would now call cognitive psychology.
-Rather than a systematic examination of traditional questions in metaphysics and epistemology, I see the Essay as an examination of our cognitive functions and mental abilities.
-My hope is that approaching the Essay in this way and paying careful attention to Locke’s theory of ideas will show the depth and dynamism of his thought.
+But I am especially focused on an interpretation of John Locke’s Essay Concerning Human Understanding as an exercise in what we would now call cognitive psychology.
+Rather than a systematic examination of traditional questions in metaphysics and epistemology, I see the Essay as an analysis of our cognitive functions and mental abilities.
+My belief is that approaching the Essay in this way and paying careful attention to Locke’s theory of ideas shows the depth and dynamism of his thought.

 I argue that Locke's views were governed by a well-motivated but strict form of epistemic humility.
 I've pursued this idea in two directions.
 First, I've explored what it means for Locke's claims about our understanding of the natural world with respect to powers, laws of nature, and mechanism.
 Second, I've examined the ways it links up with his account of knowledge and especially with his claims about logic, demonstration, and proof.